csusbdt/cse/programs/computer-systems-archive/index.md

 This page contains archived information relevant to students who enrolled in the computer engineering major prior to the current academic year.
+In addition to the flowcharts listed here, you can also see the [prior year catalogs](http://catalog.csusb.edu/).

 ### Program Information, 2014/2015